Home / Blog / Online Marketing and Promotion / Online Marketing for Small Home Improvement Companies in a Bad Economy

 The residential remodeling market is on a decline.
 Homeowner spend on improvements and maintenance is expected to decrease in 2024 due to factors such as slowed post-pandemic growth, weak housing market, and low confidence in the economy.
 Even if your marketing campaigns aren't generating leads right now, keep running them.
 They raise brand awareness, which will be crucial when the time comes that people do need your services. https://www.usehatchapp.com/blog/remodeling-spend-decline

-Look at that dip in remodeling spending in the charts below that starts in early 2023.
-In the first chart, the 2025 numbers are projected, showing that 2025 may show a very modest improvement in home improvement spending.
+Look at that dip in remodeling spending in the charts below starting in 2023.
+In the first chart, the 2026 numbers are projected, showing that 2026 home improvement spending may continue to remain flat.

 Leading Indicator of Home Remodeling Activity 2022 through 2024